-Planned interruption means a sustained interruption of supply to a supply address that has been caused by scheduled works, for example, preventative maintenance, repairs, network augmentation and mains replacement.
+Planned interruption means a sustained interruption of supply to a supply address that has been caused by scheduled works, for example, preventative maintenance, repairs and network augmentation.
 Customers are notified in advance of planned interruptions.
 Planned meter replacements are excluded.

-SAIDI (System Average Interruption Duration Index) is the total duration of interruption (minutes off supply) for the average customer as a result of sustained interruptions.
+SAIDI (System Average Interruption Duration Index) is the total duration of interruption (minutes without supply) for the average customer as a result of sustained interruptions.